- 45,227 km²

 - Parents of Infants between 0 and 3 Years of Age and Pregnant Women

 - Young people at work

 Still questions about the working life?
 Find more information at the Labour Inspectorate website ti.ee, lawyers hotline at (+372) 640 6000, Mo-Fri 9:00 – 16:30, e-mail firstname.lastname@example.org.

-If an EU citizen works in Estonia and pays local social insurance, he or she is guaranteed all the same social benefits as any citizen of Estonia.
+If you are EU citizen working in Estonia and paying local social insurance, you are guaranteed all the same social benefits as any citizen of Estonia.
 The information below sets out when you are eligible for benefits, what you are entitled to and how to go about claiming it.